 For much of its recent history, BusinessWeek has been an incubator for talented writers and reporters.
-Under editors Steve Shepard, Steve Adler and now Josh Tyrangiel, the place has been a literary hotbed.
+Under editors Steve Shepard, Steve Adler, Josh Tyrangiel, Ellen Joan Pollock and now Megan Murphy, the place has been a literary hotbed.
 Many BW staffers couldn’t limit themselves to the glossy pages, but had to break into books.
-The remake into Bloomberg Businessweek, with its traumatic turnover in staff, stoked that flame for some, as a recent outpouring of work shows.
-The trend continues.
+The remake into Bloomberg Businessweek, with its traumatic turnover in staff, stoked that flame for some, but the trend continues.

 Here, in its splendid variety, is a collection of recent (and not so recent) work by this talented bunch: